pivotal/docs-tap/getting-started.md

 In this section, you will:

-- Configure your supply chain to sign your image builds, and;
+- Configure your supply chain to sign your image builds.
-- Configure an admission control policy to verify image signatures before admitting Pods to the cluster
+- Configure an admission control policy to verify image signatures before admitting Pods to the cluster.

 ### Configure your supply chain to sign your image builds